The Excel CHIDIST Function

 In Excel 2010, the Chidist function has been renamed the Chisq.Dist.Rt function.

 The value of any of these functions, at a specified value of x can be calculated using the Excel Chidist function.
-This is shown in the spreadsheets below:
+Examples are shown in the spreadsheet below:

-Further examples of the Excel Chidist function can be found on the Microsoft Office website.
+Further information and examples of the Excel Chidist function are provided on the Microsoft Office website.

 Occurs if either:

 - The supplied value of x is negative

 - The supplied degrees_freedom argument is <1 or >1010.

 |#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|